box/developer.box.com/content/guides/authentication/access-tokens/downscope.md

 ## Downscoped Access Token Object

-A downscoped Access Token returned by the \*\*\* endpoint contains extra information on the specific restrictions.
+A downscoped Access Token returned by the `POST /oauth2/token` endpoint contains extra information on the specific restrictions.

 ```json
 {